solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/submit-new-app.md

 Congratulations on submitting your first app! 🎉

 ## After Submission
-Once submitted, your app is now automatically in the app review queue and will go live immediately under an appropriate category once approved.
+Once submitted, your app automatically enters the app review queue and will go live immediately under an appropriate category once approved.

 ### App Review
 - It typically takes 2-5 business days for app review, so please be patient as we go through the review queue.